How to build an online store in 6 steps

 While considering your options, think about how those agencies can add value beyond the project scope.

-Just ask your potential agency what additional value or connections they can provide, so that you don’t waste your time in an endless search for qualified and trusted experts.
+Just ask your potential partner what additional value or connections they can provide, so that you don’t waste your time in an endless search for qualified and trusted experts.

-Each agency may share some differences in their approach, but the process of setting up the team will look mainly in the following way:
+Online store creation is quite a tough process.
+But there are some superheroes that can save your time and money - ecommerce agencies.
+Each agency may share some differences in their approach, but the process of setting up the team will look mainly in the following way.

-1/ You prepare a clear specs sheet with project details and requirements
+1/ Prepare a clear specs sheet with project details and requirements

 This is the document you create right after the planning stage (point 1 of this blog).